Some Thoughts on Italy and Italians

 • Formulaic and propagandistic "news".

-• Quasi-porn entertainment; misogynistic and pandering to the tawdriest of tastes, e.g. the famous Veline
+• Quasi-porn entertainment; misogynistic and pandering to the tawdriest of tastes, e.g. the Veline (famously "senza mutande").

 • Dubbing: Many programs are imported and dubbed, always employing the same tiny cast of voices and stylized, stereotyped deliveries.